When is The Snail and the Whale on TV?

 Who stars in The Snail and The Whale?

-Additionally becoming a member of the voice solid are Cariad Lloyd (Peep Present, Homicide in Successville) as Instructor and Recreation of Thrones’ Dame Diana Rigg because the Narrator.
+Additionally becoming a member of the voice solid are Cariad Lloyd (Peep Present, Homicide in Successville) because the instructor and Sport of Thrones’ Dame Diana Rigg because the narrator.

 Is there a trailer for The Snail and The Whale?